ethereum-optimism/design-docs/protocol/l2-blob.md

 <!-- List out a short summary of each possible solution that was considered.
 Comparing the effort of each solution -->

-As mentioned above, L3s could integrate third-party DA services on their own, but they would have to manage the complexities of integration.
-Different DA services have varying interfaces and security assumptions, particularly for DA bridges.
-It would be beneficial to have an enshrined 4844-compatible L2 DA layer, allowing L3s (most of which are app-specific) to focus on their application logic rather than spending time on infrastructure
+As mentioned above, L3s could integrate third-party DA services on their own, but they would need to manage the complexities of integration.
+Different DA services come with varying interfaces and security assumptions, especially concerning DA bridges.
+Having an enshrined 4844-compatible L2 DA layer would allow L3s (most of which are app-specific) to focus on their application logic, rather than spending time dealing with infrastructure.

 # Risks & Uncertainties